fdietze/website/_posts/2021-09-08-improving-the-hacker-news-ranking-algorithm-part-2.md

 ### Threshold between New and Front page

 We proposed to use our algorithm for the front- and the new-page.
 Where both pages are mutually exclusive.
 Therefore we need to decide a condition where a specific story should be shown.
 The current Hacker News site has a threshold of `3` upvotes as a necessary criterium for a story to be shown on the frontpage.
-This is an arbitrary decision to control the quality level of the fontpage.
+This is an arbitrary decision to control the quality level of the frontpage.
 With our threshold we need to do the same thing.
 But it's up for debate what a sensible threshold should be.
 We need to figure this out with real-life experiments in the future.